nrinaudo/kantan.csv/docs/src/main/tut/05-data_as_collection.md

 ```

 This [`readCsv`] method takes two type parameters: the type of the collection in which to store each row, and the type
-as which to parse each row.
+as which to decode each row.
 In our example, we requested a [`List`] of `Car`, but we could just easily have asked
 for a [`Set`] or a [`Vector`].

 The two value parameters should be familiar by now: the first one is the column separator, the second one a flag to